xmos/lib_mic_array/doc/rst/src/overview.rst

 This section gives a brief overview of the steps to process a PDM audio stream into a PCM audio stream.
-This section is concerned with the steady state behavior and does not describe any necessary initialization steps.
+This section is concerned with the steady state behaviour and does not describe any necessary initialization steps.
 The high level process view is depicted in the figure :ref:`image_high_level_process`.

 .. _image_high_level_process: